Pietro Bertolini: Biography

 In 1912 he led a three member commission (with Guido Fusinato and Giuseppe Volpi) to negotiate peace with Turkey after the War for Libya.
 In October the peace treaty was signed and Bertolini was appointed Minister of the Colonies.

 Then he visited Libya to organize the new administration and negotiate the rendition of some rebellion chiefs, by incorporating them in the Italian army; however, on his return to Rome, he was informed that the Italian army command had executed the rebellion chiefs, with the result that the armed rebellion was finally terminated only in 1934.

 He was rapporteur for the extended suffrage bill, which first came into force with the general elections of 1913.
 The measure had been introduced to please the demagogic spirit which Giolitti wished to conciliate, but Bertolini must be given credit for the ingeniousness of the machinery which he devised for enabling illiterates to vote and for avoiding electoral corruption as far as possible.

 On the outbreak of World War I, Bertolini was an uncompromising neutralist, like Giolitti, and was nearly lynched by some interventionists in Rome (see Radiosomaggismo).
 During the war he remained in retirement from politics but was very active in helping, with his influence, to alleviate the Veneto population's suffering until the end of the war.

 In 1916 he made an important speech in parliament in favor of the adoption of the Montessori pedagogic method.

 In 1919 Signor Nitti appointed him senator and president of the Italian delegation on the Reparations Commission in Versailles, where he obtained for Italy important compensations from Germany and Austria (which England and France tried to oppose).

-He died in Torino of a heart stroke on his return from Paris to Rome.
+He died in Turin on 28 November 1920 of a heart stroke on his return from Paris to Rome.

 He was the author of several valuable works on political and economic questions, notably a volume on local government in England.